Infant Acid Reflux: How to Resolve it For Your Baby?

 - Underdeveloped LES – The babies' lower esophageal sphincter (LES) is not yet fully developed and, therefore, not strong enough to keep their stomach contents from backing up into their esophagus.
-The least bit of bloating can cause the stomach contents to regurgitate into the throat.
+The slightest bloating can cause the stomach contents to regurgitate into the throat.

 - Neurodevelopmental Disorders – Infant acid reflux can also be caused by a poorly coordinated gastrointestinal tract, resulting in the LES being too relaxed.

 - Premature Birth – the LES and the nervous system is not yet fully developed due to being born prematurely.

-- Overfeeding – this can cause excess stomach bloating, resulting in added pressure to an underdeveloped LES, allowing stomach contents to flow back up into the esophagus, causing discomfort to your baby.
+- Overfeeding – can cause excess stomach bloating, adding pressure to an underdeveloped LES, allowing stomach contents to flow back into the esophagus, and causing discomfort to your baby.

-- Food intolerance or food allergies, e.g., lactose intolerance.
-Food intolerances can cause stomach bloating with similar results to overfeeding.
+- Food intolerance or food allergies Food intolerances can cause stomach bloating, similar to overfeeding, e.g., lactose intolerance.

 - Lying the baby down too soon after feeding – keep your baby upright for about 30 to 45 minutes after feeding; gravity helps the LES keep the stomach contents from backing up into the baby's esophagus.

 - Improper Positioning of the baby during feeding – keep baby more upright – let gravity help the LES work better.

-- Obese Baby – excess belly fat can exert additional pressure on the contents of the stomach, increasing the internal pressure on the LES.
+- Obese Baby – excess belly fat can exert additional pressure on the stomach's contents, increasing the internal pressure on the LES.

-- Congenital GERD – if there is a parental history of acid reflux disease or GERD, it is possible the child inherited this problem.
+- Congenital GERD – if there is a parental history of acid reflux disease or GERD, the child may inherit this problem.